bradleymubenga777/indlela-media/README.md

 # Challenges & Accomplishments
 - Built a custom-made theme with Bootstrap and used the Grid system to create a responsive dashboard.
-- Challenges include creating an easy to use UI and creating good UX experience.
+- Challenges included creating an easy to use UI and creating good UX experience.